gtod/postgres-json/README.md

 (in-package :pj-test)

-;; Once only operation, makes a DB schema for our models (create-backend)
+;; Once only operation, make a DB schema for all our models (create-backend)

-;; Make a new model to store JSON docs on cats (create-model 'cat)
+;; Once only operation, make a new model to store JSON docs on cats (create-model 'cat)
 ```